A lot of people think that the best way to lose weight or get leaner is to stop eating altogether after dinner.

 If you’ve never checked out Anna Sward’s site Protein Pow, do yourself a favor and take a look.
 She’s got tons and tons of delicious recipes all focused on high protein, mostly low carb goodness.
-Protein fluff is one of her specialties—I like mine with frozen berries and vanilla whey protein powder.
+Protein fluff is one of her specialties, and it’s a perfect healthy bedtime snack—I like mine with frozen berries and vanilla whey protein powder.

 Macros (based on 2 whole eggs, 2 egg whites and a smidgen of grassfed butter):

-A protein shake is always a good snack option any time of the day, and late at night is no exception.
+A protein shake is a good, easy snack option for any time of the day, and late at night is no exception.
 You can even dress this up as a faux milkshake if you want, adding cocoa powder and nut butter to make it taste extra delicious.

-My favorite late night milkshake includes one serving chocolate whey protein powder, half of a banana, 1/2 Tbsp almond or peanut butter, 1 Tbsp cocoa powder and unsweetened coconut milk to make it extra creamy.
+My favorite late night milkshake includes one serving chocolate whey protein powder, a small frozen banana, 1 Tbsp almond or peanut butter, 1 Tbsp cocoa powder and unsweetened coconut milk to make it extra creamy.

 As mentioned before, you may want to consider casein instead of whey powder if muscle building is your main goal.

-I adore this stuff since it tastes almost like the real thing and is just as satisfying.
+I adore this treat since it tastes almost like the real thing and is just as satisfying.
 Plus, the protein will actually help keep you full through the night.
 You can follow this protein cheesecake recipe or make your own variation for a healthy bedtime snack.
-Also, cutting the crust out altogether is a good way to cut down the calories while still getting a delicious cheesecake.
+If you want to make it leaner, cutting the crust out altogether is a good way to cut down the calories while still getting a delicious cheesecake.